irfansha/Q-Synth/README.md

 ## Publications

-Please refer to this publication for Layout-Synthesis based on classical-planning:
+Please refer to this publication for Layout-Synthesis based on classical-planning (v1.0):

 I. Shaik, J. van de Pol, _Optimal Layout Synthesis for Quantum Circuits as Classical Planning_.
 In: Proc.
 IEEE/ACM IC on Computer-Aided Design, (ICCAD'23), San Francisco, California, USA, 2023.